avisi-cloud/acloud-toolkit/docs/acloud-toolkit_storage_resize.md

 ```
   -h, --help               help for resize
-  -n, --namespace string   Namespace of the PVC.
-Snapshot will be created within this namespace as well (default "default")
+  -n, --namespace string   If present, the namespace scope for this CLI request.
+Otherwise uses the namespace from the current Kubernetes context
   -p, --pvc string         Name of the persistent volume to snapshot
       --size string        New size.
 Example: 10G
 ```